 Therefore, when exporting a still frame from non-RAW footage simply make sure that you know which settings you used in-camera and consequently use the appropriate Input Device Transform in fylm.ai.

 Once you have exported the still frames from DaVinci Resolve, you are ready to add them to fylm.ai and start creating your grades.
-At this point you may also want to read the following tutorials:
+At this point you may also want to read the following tutorial: